wp-plugins/speed-contact-bar/README.txt

 First release for just trying it

 == Upgrade Notice ==

+= 2.1 =
+Added options, please reset the settings of the bar

 = 2.0 =
 Please set the new Speed Contact Bar settings: IMDb, vimeo, headline HTML tag selection, sizes of texts and icons.
 Phone numbers are clickable now